Ejento AI

 If a field is unchanged, it will not appear in the comparison — only the fields that differ between Staging and Production are highlighted.
 This keeps the review focused and easy to scan, even when your assistant has many configuration options.

-When you are satisfied with your staging changes, publish them to make them live.
-Production is updated instantly and a snapshot of the changes is saved to your publish history.
+When you are satisfied with your staging changes, deploy them to make them live.
+Production is updated instantly and a snapshot of the changes is saved to your deploy history.

 NOTE

-If Staging is already identical to Production, there is nothing to publish.
+If Staging is already identical to Production, there is nothing to deploy.

-Publishing is a one-click action.
-Once confirmed, the changes will immediately reflect on the published assistant.
+Deployment is a one-click action.
+Once confirmed, the changes will immediately reflect on the production assistant.

 Review before you publish